kext/anolis-brain-interface/doc/Questions.md

 We should conduct an experiment where we discharge a number of coin cells with different currents both pulsed and continuously.
 This also can show us the expected operation time for each type of battery.

+**Answer:** Without the micro SD card this should be possible.
+With the micro SD card the current is too large.